avadae/game-groupprojects/src/index.md

 {% include gallery %}

-Not only are our own students placed on these projects, we also work with students from the [Royal Conservatoire of Antwerp](https://www.ap-arts.be/en/royal-conservatoire-antwerp), the [Royal Conservatoire of Ghent](https://schoolofartsgent.be/en) and the [Royal Conservatoire of Brussels](https://www.conservatoire.be/en/) for the music of our projects and students from the [Royal Institute for Theather, Cinema and Sound](https://www.ritcs.be/nl/) who write the stories for some of our projects.
+Not only are our own students placed on these projects, we also work with students from the [Royal Conservatoire of Antwerp](https://www.ap-arts.be/en/royal-conservatoire-antwerp), the [Royal Conservatoire of Ghent](https://schoolofartsgent.be/en) and the [Royal Conservatoire of Brussels](https://www.conservatoire.be/en/) for the music of our projects and students from the [Royal Institute for Theater, Cinema and Sound](https://www.ritcs.be/nl/) who write the stories for some of our projects.

 Read more about our development process [here](process.html) and if you're interested in working with our students read more about our application process [here](apply.html).